Sonjongkook/Udacity-Data-Engineering-Project/Airflow_Data_Pipelines/Readme.md

 ## Create Table Operator

+The talbe operator is expected to create tables in redshift which includes staging tables and fact table and dimensional tables.
+To make this operatro idempotent, it deletes tables if it already exists.

 ## Stage Operator

 The stage operator is expected to be able to load any JSON and CSV formatted files from S3 to Amazon Redshift.
 The operator creates and runs a SQL COPY statement based on the parameters provided.
 The operator's parameters should specify where in S3 the file is loaded and what is the target table.